-So in this post I am going to try and set down a few general principals about operating your life in France both professionally and privately and give some pointers on how to avoid the traps that life sets.
-In the next post I will talk about what happens if the huissiers do call and how to deal with it all.
+So in this post I am going to try and set down a few general principles about operating your life in France both professionally and privately and give some pointers on how to avoid the traps that life sets.
+In the next post, I will talk about what happens if the bayliffs (huissiers) do call and how to deal with it all.

-- Do not borrow money if you can’t pay it back.
-Banks rarely give out overdrafts or loans and if they do your property will be used as a safeguard against them.
+Do not borrow money if you can’t pay it back.
+Banks rarely give out overdrafts or loans and if they do, your property will be used as a safeguard against them.
 It is easy to think that overdrafts in particular are more permanent but this is not usual – check to see if there is a time limit for paying the money back.
-Food for thought – COFIDIS which is one of the biggest money lenders in France have created their own cabinet de huissiers to pursue unpaid loans!
+Food for thought – COFIDIS which is one of the biggest money lenders in France have created their own cabinet d’huissiers to pursue unpaid loans!

-- Don’t try to stay under the radar.
+Don’t try to stay under the radar.
 It is certainly not possible in France even if you can do it elsewhere.
 One of the basic principles of French society is ‘traçabilité’ – that is that everyone and everything must have proof of identity so it can be tracked down if necessary.
-This is a good thing if you are looking at controlling an outbreak of foot and mouth but in a country where you must be able to show proof of identity or risk being carted off to the gendarmerie while they check you out it is not sensible to think you can escape detection.
-If you own or rent a house but don’t put in a tax return then you can be checked out.
-If you don’t have healthcare then when it comes to an accident and you are faced with a 60,000€ bill then your house is at risk.
-With all the cross country measures in place to prevent money laundering then it is difficult these days to hide bank accounts.
+This is a good thing if you are looking at controlling an outbreak of foot and mouth but in a country where you must be able to show proof of identity or risk being carted off to the gendarmerie while they check you out, it is not sensible to think you can escape detection.
+If you own or rent a house but don’t put in a tax return, you can be checked out.
+If you don’t have healthcare, when it comes to an accident and you are faced with a 60,000€ bill, then your house is at risk.
+With all the cross country measures in place to prevent money laundering, it is difficult these days to hide bank accounts.
 Mutual Cooperation for the Recovery of Debts means that unpaid tax bills in the UK can be transferred to France or vice versa.

-- Since when you sell a property in France the money first goes to the notaire who is after all a government tax collector then any money that you owe in France will be taken off the sale proceeds before it is sent to you.
-If there is a big problem; i.e. not just an unpaid EDF bill, then you might find it takes years to get your money back.
+Since when you sell a property in France the money first goes to the notaire who is after all a government tax collector, any money that you owe in France will be taken off the sale proceeds before it is sent to you.
+If there is a big problem, i.e. not just an unpaid EDF bill, then you might find it takes years to get your money back.

-- Having the correct paperwork is essential.
+Having the correct paperwork is essential.
 The French solve everything with paperwork.
-From pet identity cards to driving licenses, from cartes professionnelles (one of our clients got hauled into the local gendarmerie because he had left his at home) to siret numbers, from the green sticker on your windscreen to proof of address, it is as well to know what is essential to make your life easier.
+From pet identity cards to driving licences, from cartes professionnelles (one of our clients got hauled into the local gendarmerie because he had left his at home) to siret numbers, from the green sticker on your windscreen to proof of address, it is as well to know what is essential to make your life easier.
 And one of the most essential is an avis d’impôt.
-You cannot claim for benefits without them or bourses.
-Anything means tested goes off them whether it is an ARS grant or your taxe d’habitation.
+You cannot claim for benefits or bourses without them.
+Anything means-tested comes off them whether it is an ARS grant or your taxe d’habitation.